AvivYaniv/FireWall/README.md

-FireWall project is the final project of Workshop in information security in cooperation with industry experts from Check Point.
+FireWall project is the final project of Workshop in information security at Tel-Aviv University in cooperation with industry experts from Check Point.

 Grade: 100